felipebottega/Tensor-Fox/README.md

 ### Computing the CPD

 Now let's turn to the most important tool of Tensor Fox, the computation of the CPD.
-As the previous function hinted, **T** should have rank 3.
-We can compute the corresponding CPD with the function **cpd**.
+We can compute the corresponding CPD with simply calling the function **cpd** with the tensor and the rank as arguments.

 ![alt_text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/ipynb3.png)